eribarev/blue-energy/CONTRINUTING.md

 After you have *git* installed on your system, you need to clone the repository by navigating to the parent directory in which you want the repository to be stored on your system and running `git clone`.

 When you are ready to start work, open a new branch by running `git branch` and `git checkout`.
 Commit your changes often and in an orderly manner and write meaningful commit messages.
 When you are ready to share your changes, run `git pull` and then `git push`.
 When you think that the changes in your branch are ready to be merged into the *master* branch, open a *pull request*.

 ***Important**: **Always** run `git pull` before `git push`!*

-For every operation you wish to do on the remote repository (`git clone`, `git pull`, `git push` etc.) you will probably be asked to provide your *github* login credentials.
+For every operation you wish to do on the remote repository (`git clone`, `git pull`, `git push` etc.) you will probably be asked to provide your *GitHub* login credentials.

+## Working with *GitHub Issues*

+*Issues* are used for tracking different tasks like bugs to fix or features to add.

+Each issue has an *assignee* – a person assigned to work on it.

+An issue can have an unlimited ammount of *labels* which can help when organising different types of issues.

+---
+In our project we're going to use issues to help us split the work between ourselves.

+Before making any changes, make sure there is an issue open for those changes and if there isn't, open one.
+When a new issue is opened, we will discuss what has to be done and who has to do it using the built-in *comments*.